npeters1322/hospEpi/README.md

 ```

 As you can see, the function outputs several different statistics for
-each disease-exposure combination and saves them in a data.frame, which
+each disease-exposure combination and saves them in a `data.frame`,
-would allow for easy extraction if wanted.
+which would allow for easy extraction if wanted.

 There are also multiple functions for patient location history data, and
-you can find out how to use those in the package vignette.
+you can find out how to use those by reading the package vignette or the
+help documentation for the functions.